NorskRegnesentral/DiffFuSR/README.md

 ```bash
 python 2_test_rgb_for_opensr_metric.py
 ```
+--checkpoint flag can be changed to test all three models.
+WorldStrat SR, NAIP-no-harm SR (No Harmonization) and  NAIP-harm SR (with harmonization).
 SR outputs are saved under the corresponding `logs/.../sr/` directory.

 ### 2 e.
 Re-package results for Open SR metric computation